 The Virginia Institute of Marine Science (VIMS) was founded in 1940 through the efforts of Dr. Donald W. Davis, then chair of the Biology Department at the College of William and Mary.
 The Laboratory was named the Virginia Institute of Marine Science and became an independent institution by an Act of Virginia’s General Assembly in 1962.
 VIMS returned to the administrative umbrella of the College in 1979.

 William and Mary’s School of Marine Science is VIMS’ graduate education component.
 The School, which granted its first Ph.D. degree in 1968, evolved from a Master’s Program in Aquatic Science that began at W&M in 1940.
-To date, VIMS has granted more than 700 M.S. and Ph.D. degrees in marine science.
+To date, VIMS has granted almost 1,000 M.S. and Ph.D. degrees in marine science.

 - Established in 1940 as the Virginia Fisheries Laboratory in Yorktown